 Banys Arabs © lloydi

 The only surviving Moorish building in Palma is the bathhouse of Banys Àrabs, located in the city's medieval quarter.
-It contains an elegant horseshoe-arched and domed chamber, supported by 12 columns, and is fronted by a lovely little garden with picnic tables.
+It contains an elegant horseshoe-arched dome chamber supported by 12 columns, fronted by a lovely little garden with picnic tables.
 Although this is a small attraction, basically consisting of two empty chambers (hence the low admission cost), the old architecture is graceful and photographers should enjoy capturing the romantically dilapidated walls and columns.
-The baths are worth visiting to get some impression of the character of the old Arab city as they are sadly all that remains.
+The baths are worth visiting to get some impression of the character of the old city as they are sadly all that remains.
 There is a short video show, in multiple languages, providing some historical information about the building, but not much else.
 The site is generally deserted and is a serene spot to imagine the past and take a break from sightseeing to read or write in the peaceful gardens.
 Bring your own picnic and enjoy a slow lunch at the baths.
 Although it is located on a small side road, the building is well sign-posted and shouldn't be hard to find.
 Those interested in history or Moorish architecture should not miss this tiny but charming attraction in Palma.

 Address: Ca'n Serra, Palma